anuragsrmist/Stock-managment-App/README.md

 # Stock-managment-App
 Application:
-Build a stock-management MERN Stack (MongoDB, Express JS, React-Redux, Node JS) web application with the following requirements:
+A stock-management MERN Stack (MongoDB, Express JS, React-Redux, Node JS) web application with the following requirements:
 Users should be able to add a new item.
 Users should be able to edit an existing item
 Users should be able to view all the existing items.